NrsSystems/docs/digital-displays/index.md

+---
-# Operations Manual: Digital Displays
+title: Digital Displays
+abstract: This section of the support documentation provides specific information about the XSPONSE Digital Displays service and devices.
+---
+Welcome to XSPONSE!
+Use the following list or the navigation pane to the left to view the documentation.
+On a mobile device, tap the menu in the upper left to access the navigation pane.

-For general information about the XSPONSE service and website, see the [Service Guide](general-ops/index.md).
+For general information about the XSPONSE service and website, see the [Service Guide](../general-ops/index.md).
+For specific information about the VapeDetect service and devices, see the [VapeDetect section](../vape-detect/index.md).

 [About Digital Displays](about-digital-displays.md)